-Violations of policies, rules or regulations specific to residential life as outlined in the Residential Community Living Standards, which can be found at NYIT Policies.
+Violations of policies, rules or regulations specific to residence life as outlined in the Residential Community Living Standards, which can be found at NYIT's website.

 Dispersing litter in any form or from any point on NYIT grounds, property, or facilities, including the throwing of objects out of windows or the dispensing of cigarette butts, flyers, cans, bottles, etc.